Michael Van Wijk

-Michael Van Wijk (born 30 September 1952) is an Indian-born English bodybuilder, professional sportsperson, actor and TV presenter.
-He is most well known for his role as Wolf on British TV endurance sports game show Gladiators, a role he held for all its eight series (1992–1999).
+Michael Van Wijk (born 30 September 1952) is an English bodybuilder, professional sportsperson, actor and TV presenter.
+He is most well known for his role as Wolf on British TV endurance sports game show Gladiators, a role he held for all its eight series (1992–2000).

 Career

 Van Wijk used to run a gym in Hayes in Bromley, London originally called Matrix and later 'Wolf's Fitness Centre'.
 It was open until the late 1990s and included facilities geared towards bodybuilders, boxers and general fitness.

-In 1987 Michael Van Wijk was chosen to be the cover star to Palace Software's computer game Barbarian: The Ultimate Warrior.
+In 1987, Michael Van Wijk was chosen to be the cover star of Palace Software's computer game Barbarian: The Ultimate Warrior.

-In 1989, Van Wijk auditioned for a role in Dances with Wolves.
-He was unsuccessful but the experience provided him with the inspiration for his ‘Wolf’ persona.

 In October 1994, he played one match for the reserve team of Gillingham F.C., playing for 73 minutes in a match against Cambridge United's reserves before going off injured.
 The match attracted a crowd ten times the average for the club's reserve team games.